elifoztosun/elifoztosun/README.md

 - Hi, I’m Elif Öztosun
 - I’m interested in learning new things and improving my skills
 - I’m currently learning Python programming language!
-- I'm studying at Izmir Ataturk Highschool
+- I'm student at Izmir Ataturk High School

 <!---
 elifoztosun/elifoztosun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.